What Is A Private Prescription?

-- obtaining private prescriptions
+- Obtaining private prescriptions

-- expiry times
+- Expiry times

-- private prescriptions cost
+- Private prescriptions Cost

 There are many ways of getting private prescriptions.

 - If treatment is needed with medication after a private consultation has taken place (face to face) with the prescriber, a private prescription would be issued to a patient.
-This is possible, for example, trough an appointment in a private hospital, clinic, or dentist.
+This is possible, for example, through an appointment in a private hospital, clinic, or dentist.

 - When a referral is made to a private clinic by the NHS, and the patient is provided with a private prescription for their treatment, patients can request the same medication to be prescribed on the NHS.

-- When a private doctor advises on treatment, which requires medication, a GP may issue NHS prescription based on the recommendation if she/he agrees with the advice.
+- When a private doctor advises on treatment, which requires medication, a GP may issue an NHS prescription based on the recommendation if she/he agrees with the advice.

 - There is a growing number of “online doctor services”, which offer appointments with a doctor via different online means such as a website or a smartphone app.
 This usually means that patients have an actual conversation with a doctor.
 If a doctor decides that a medication is needed, she/he will issue a private prescription for a medication.
 Prescriptions are usually sent by email or available to download from the website.
 Patients need to take this prescription to a pharmacy in order to get a supply of the drug.
-In this case, the patient needs to pay to cover the cost of the drug supplied.
+In this case, the patient needs to pay to cover the Cost of the drug supplied.

-- Many online pharmacies may have a set price, which includes all of these fees in one price of the product.
-Once suitability is assessed, the customer pays for the product, with a price that includes the cost of a private prescription.
-Customers normally have an option of delivery of the medication or collection from a conventional pharmacy.
+- Many online pharmacies may have a set price, which includes all of these fees in one product price.
+Once suitability is assessed, the customer pays for the product, with a price that includes the Cost of a private prescription.
+Customers normally have an option to deliver the medication or collection from a conventional pharmacy.

 Any prescriber approved by Human Medicines Regulation 2012 can issue a private prescription.
 This includes:

-- a supplementary prescriber;
+- A supplementary prescriber

-- an independent nurse prescriber; and
+- An independent nurse prescriber

-- an independent pharmacist prescriber.
+- An independent pharmacist prescriber

-Private prescription expires 6 months from the issue date, unless Schedule 2, Schedule 3 or Schedule 4 controlled drug is prescribed.
+Private prescription expires 6 months from the issue date unless Schedule 2, Schedule 3, or Schedule 4 controlled drug is prescribed.
 Private prescription for Schedule drugs 2-4 is valid for 28 days.
 You can read more about prescription expiry times in my separate post.